I can’t pay my tax debt, what do I do?April 23, 2020

-The ATO guidelines for release of tax debt related to the type of tax debt and your situation.
+The ATO guidelines for releasing tax debt are related to the type of tax debt and your situation.
 As such, in certain cases, you may be able to be released from the tax debt however you need to show serious hardship if you were to pay the tax debt.
-Although, the term serious hardship is a grey area without clear guidelines.
+However, the term serious hardship is a grey area without clear guidelines.

 In most cases, there is a mix of tax debts payable that can and cannot be released.
 As such, in most cases, you would require a mix of either release of tax debt, ato payment plans, or help with tax debt loans to pay out the tax debt entirely.